 The Center for On-Line Studies (COLS), first implemented during the 2006–2007 school year, is a collaborative program that provides an alternative instructional setting for LPS high school students.
 Located at Arapahoe Community College (ACC), the COLS program utilizes a hybrid learning environment.
 Students are required to attend on-line classes at ACC where all of the content is digital and a certified teacher is available to facilitate student learning in the classroom.
 Due to the nature of the on-line curriculum, the students are able to self-direct their learning pace with the guidance and support of a classroom teacher.
-Outside of the regularly scheduled class time, the students also have access to their courses twenty four hours a day from any internet connection.
+Outside of the regularly scheduled class time, the students also have access to their courses 24 hours a day from any internet connection.
 Currently, COLS is able to support an average of 180 high school students in both day and evening programs each year.

 For further information or enrollment options, please make an appointment with your high school guidance counselor.

 Collaboration has been an essential component to the COLS program.
-Started with money from Gifted and Talented, Alternative Education, Technology Services, English as a Second Language (ELA), and Special Education, COLS has been built on a foundation of partnerships.
+Started with money from Gifted and Talented, Alternative Education, Technology Services, English as a Second Language (ESL), and Special Education, COLS has been built on a foundation of partnerships.

 Arapahoe Community College generously provides two rooms, completely furnished, on the main campus at no cost to the district (LPS provided the new computers).
 Located in the annex building, the students are immersed in the ACC campus culture as the fitness center and student lounge are just a few steps away.
 This setting has proved elemental to the success of the students.
 Several students have gone on to attend classes at ACC after graduation or have taken advantage of the Post Secondary Enrollment Options (PSEO) concurrently enrolling at COLS and at ACC to earn both high school and college credit.